Has it been a while since your bearded dragon drank some water?

-Varied Diet – Another way you make sure your pet is getting enough water is through a varied diet.
+Varied Diet – You make sure your pet is getting enough water through a varied diet.

-By providing a good mix of proteins and veggies, the reptile will get more water through its food as well.
+By providing a good mix of proteins and veggies, the reptile will get more water through its food.

 Now you know how to tell if a bearded dragon is dehydrated.

 Looking for those signs and the loose skin test will help you determine when your pet needs extra help.

 If your bearded dragon is severely dehydrated, follow these tricks to get him more water or take him to the vet.